 Longer-term they want to generalize the patterns that have been introduced for Diego around manifest generation.

-Cornelia Davis from Pivotal asked Amit to confirm whether manifest generation was moving away from Spiff, to which Amit replied “yes”.
+Cornelia Davis from VMware asked Amit to confirm whether manifest generation was moving away from Spiff, to which Amit replied “yes”.

 Another spin-out of the Runtime team is the CAPI team, which is run by Dieu Cao and is responsible for the Cloud Controller.
 They are also taking responsibility for the Services API and these backlogs are being merged.